Vsevolod86/test/README.md

 # test
 In this repository i'll save smth

-If i'll write there, it's save?
+If i'll write there, it's save? - yup